Tachytaenius/Alive/docs/tiles.md

 - `localTileY`: (Not saved) Chunk-local y position of tile in tiles.
 - `globalTileX`: (Not saved) Global x position of tile in tiles.
 - `globalTileY`: (Not saved) Global y position of tile in tiles.
-- `topping`: (Saved, altered) The topping layer's table, or `nil` for no topping.
+- `topping`: (Saved) The topping layer's table, or `nil` for no topping.
 - `topping.type`: (Saved) Determines the topping's type.
 	- `"solid"`: A mix of various solid (and possibly absorbed liquid) constituents in lumps.
 	- `"liquid"`: Purely liquid, flows to other nil topping or liquid topping tiles.
-- `topping.lumps`: (Saved, altered) For solids, an array of lumps (which are maps of constituents to constituent counts that adds up to a total value).
+- `topping.lumps`: (Saved) For solids, an array of lumps (which are maps of constituents to constituent counts that adds up to a total value).
 	Length should add up to a constant value at first, being below that should count as being cracked and mined.
 	When the total descends below a threshold, it should break into its constituent parts.
 	If `compressedToOne` (saved) is true in the table then interpret there as being `compressionLumpCount` (saved) of the `compressionLump` (saved) (and the array should be empty).